-- Injections (Sublimaze) are administered intravenously (IV) or intramuscularly (IM) by a trained healthcare provider for surgical analgesia and anesthesia uses.
+- Injections (Sublimaze) are administered intravenously (IV) or intramuscularly (IM) by a trained healthcare provider for surgical pain relief and anesthesia uses.

 Certain oral forms are only available through a program called the Transmucosal Immediate Release Fentanyl (TIRF) Risk Evaluation and Mitigation Strategy (REMS) Access program.
 To receive these medications you and your doctor will need to participate in this program and use a pharmacy that is part of the TIRF REMS Access program.

-While fentanyl can be a useful prescription analgesic, it is now considered the number one opioid killer due to overdose deaths as reported by the U.S. Centers for Disease and Control (CDC) in 2018.
+In 2018 fentanyl was considered the number one opioid killer due to overdose deaths as reported by the CDC.
 Other opioids have held this dubious position; in 2011, oxycodone (Oxycontin) held the top spot leading to opioid overdose deaths, and from 2012 until 2015 it was heroin.

 Duragesic, the patch, can be fatal because high amounts of the drug are retained in the patch after use.
 The patch can fall off and lead to an overdose if touched.
 Deaths in children due to accidental exposure have occurred.
 To lower this risk for children and pets, the FDA states that used patches require proper disposal after use -- fold the patch, sticky sides together, and flush it down the toilet right away.